 One last thought on this recipe… many people who are full on “real food foodies”, or whatever the appropriate term is, fully believe potatoes don’t count as real food.
 Paleo may be one of those groups, depending upon whose definition you find.
 Either way, I’m not in that group.
 I’m not encouraging anyone to live on potatoes alone, but I certainly don’t have a problem with eating potatoes once or twice a week.

 For the most part, when cooking for my family on a daily basis, I am trying to avoid setting us up for future disease and health complications brought on my modern commercialization of our food system.
 That’s why potatoes don’t worry me, they fit just fine into my 150 year rule, and will continue to hold a spot at my dinner table on a weekly basis.

 Even though I just spend a few paragraphs defending my decision to eat potatoes, whether they be roasted, baked or mashed, without giving myself too much grief, I will turn around and contradict myself here.

 I recognize that potatoes are primarily a starch, and not a green vegetable.
 It’s an energy source, quickly turned into sugars in the body, and if I’m not being as active as I should, will quickly turn into bodily energy stores.
 Or fat.

 So I try to time my potato eating with my exercise levels.
 If I’ve been a good boy and gone to the gym a few times that week and haven’t eaten a bunch of garbage food during the week, then I eat potatoes.
-If I’ve been something of a “couch potato” then I avoid them.
-But even if I’m not eating them, I have two growing kids, involved in different levels of physical activity, and I certainly don’t worry about roasting up a batch for them!
+If I’ve been something of a “couch potato” then I’ll avoid my beloved skillet potatoes.
+But even if I’m not the one actively eating them, I have two growing kids, involved in different levels of physical activity, and I certainly don’t worry about preparing pan roasted potatoes for them!